 Motivated by the Gospel

-LMPG is motivated by the gospel of salvation and grace, not one of law or guilt.
+Let My People Go is motivated by the gospel of salvation and grace, not one of law or guilt.
 Only the Gospel is sufficient enough to motivate the local church to selflessly love those most vulnerable.
-LMPG believes that the only way to love others is to rest in God's love for us, which is clearly articulated in the historic creeds of the Church.
+We believe that the only way to love others in an enduring fashion is to rest in God's love for us, which is clearly articulated in the historic creeds of the Church.

 Empowered to Empower

-LMPG desires to empower vulnerable people to love other vulnerable people.
-With that said, we seek to empower the churches with whom we partner to effectively reach the vulnerable in their communities.
-In turn, the most vulnerable are empowered – being brought from vulnerability to strength.
+Let My People Go desires to empower vulnerable people to love other vulnerable people.
+With that said, we seek to empower the churches with whom we partner to effectively reach those most susceptible to exploitation in their communities.
+In turn, those most vulnerable are empowered – being brought from vulnerability to strength.

 Compassionate on Purpose

-Recognizing that we, as human beings, do not naturally drift into compassion, LMPG strives to be intentional and strategic – demonstrating compassion in all that we do.
+Recognizing that we, as human beings, do not naturally drift into compassion, Let My People Go strives to be intentional and strategic – demonstrating compassion in all that we do.
 For this reason, we equip our church partners with the tools needed to create and implement a strategic approach that is both congregational and collaborative with the Gospel as it's motive.

-LMPG seeks to cultivate a culture of integrity, virtue, wisdom, and commitment that influences all of our actions and interactions.
+Let My People Go seeks to cultivate a culture of integrity, virtue, wisdom, and commitment that influences all of our actions and interactions.
 Often times, those who are most in need in our communities are tragically used to being treated like a number and not called by name.
 We believe that being professional translates into treating others with dignity.